duracloud/deployment-docs/duracloud-webapp-setup.md

 1. Register your preferred domain name via a domain registrar.
 This can be done using AWS Route 53.
 2. Log in to the domain registrar, open the zone file editor for your DuraCloud domain
-3. Add a CNAME record for each account subdomain which points to your DuraCloud environment URL.
+3. If you are using Route53 add an A ALIAS record, you can also use * here to map all future subdomains to the EB DuraCloud-Env.
+If you use an external DNS registrar, add a CNAME record for each account subdomain which points to your DuraCloud environment URL.
 (The DuraCloud environment URL can be found on the Elastic Beanstalk dashboard for your the DuraCloud application.)